 Commercials infringe on ordinary forms of communication (the minutes per hour of prime TV time devoted to advertising increased from 9.5 in 1960 to 15 in 2002).
 From 1992 to 2002 the pieces of junk (mail or phone calls) in America jumped from 62 to 87 billion, telemarketing calls from 7 to 51 calls, and spam from zero to 84 billion per year.
 Unwanted commercials are cluttering our communication system and frustrating many who would prefer a broader and unrestricted means of communication.
 Chatter is not strictly communications, but often the abuse of it.
 Radio waves fill the air with programming of all sorts and this volume is getting heavier with time.
-The airwaves and communications media must be available with messages sent and received without interference -- and airwaves are truly part of the commons.
+The airwaves and received without interference -- and airwaves are truly part of the commons.